 Tips If You Feel You Are the Target of Sexual Harassment

-A friend or a loved one who has been sexually assaulted may confide in you five minutes or five years after the assault.
-As someone close to a survivor you can offer invaluable assistance, and can make a significant difference in her/his recovery.
+A friend or a loved one who has been sexually assaulted may confide in you right after the assault or many years later.
+As someone close to a survivor, you can offer invaluable assistance and can make a significant difference in her/his recovery.

 Ways to Help